-As Community Resolution (CR) is a fairly recent method of policing - It is an innovative approach to dealing with minor offences, such as minor thefts, public disorder, criminal damage (such as vandalism) and lower level assaults.
-It supports the professional judgement of police officers to assess an offence, the wishes of the victim and the offender’s history in order to reach an outcome which best meets the interests of the victim and of the public.
+Community Resolution (CR) is a fairly recent method of policing - it is an innovative approach to dealing with minor offences, such as minor thefts, public disorder, criminal damage (such as vandalism) and lower level assaults.
+It supports the professional judgment of police officers to assess an offence, the wishes of the victim and the offender’s history in order to reach an outcome which best meets the interests of the victim and of the public.

 For example, a mother phones the police because her 13 year old son has stolen £5 from her purse, she would like him to be spoken to by an officer.
-A Community Resolution will allow the officer to ‘tell off’ the suspect regarding their actions but will not force them to disproportionately criminalise young people.
+CR allows the officer to ‘tell off’ the suspect regarding their actions but will not force them to disproportionately criminalise young people.

-2. Police Resolution – considering all factors, the officer determines words of advice are appropriate in this instance
+- Words of Advice – This outcome is used when, considering all the factors, the officer determines simple words of advice are appropriate

 Must all parties agree for a Community Resolution to be issued?